intervene-EU-H2020/onset_prediction/README.md

 # Run

-To run the analysis, the simples way is to use a setup file and then run
+To run the analysis, the simples way is to use a setup file and then run.

 ```{r example}
 library(ICCI)